Braybrook, Victoria

 Braybrook is bounded in the west by Duke Street, in the north by the Maribyrnong River, in the east by Ashley Street, and in the south by the Sunbury railway line and Sunshine Road.

 History

 Braybrook Post Office opened on 1 December 1860.

-Braybrook is primarily an industrial suburb.
+Braybrook was primarily an industrial suburb.
+Today it is composed of a mix of residential and light industrial.

+Heritage listings

+The following places in Braybrook are listed on the Victorian Heritage Register: